 In geography, trips are a key component to understand how our world functions.
 At Deptford learners have the opportunity to partake in numerous trips including:

-- An investigation into changing high streets across London, comparing and contrasting the different aspects of Deptford and Canary Wharf (Year 9 - Spring term)
+- An investigation into changing high streets across London, comparing and contrasting the different aspects of Deptford and Canary Wharf High Streets (Year 9 - Spring term).

-- International 3-night residential trip to Sorento.
-Learners will hike Mount Vesuvius to discover what lies inside, explore the destruction that this volcanic beast caused to Pompeii and how its surrounding areas still feel its impact today (proposed trip coming in the near future).
+- International 4-night residential trip to Sorento.
+Learners will hike Mount Vesuvius to discover what lies inside, explore the destruction that this volcanic beast caused to Pompeii and how its surrounding areas still feel its impact today.

 To see the geography department’s latest news (including updates on revision and trips) why not visit our Instagram or Twitter: